A primer on the closure of algebraic complexity classes under factoring

 \begin{definition}[$\VP$] A polynomial family $f=(f_n)$ is in the class $\VP$ over the field $\F$ if both the number of variables and degree of $f_n$ are bounded by $\poly(n)$ and moreover, the size of the smallest circuit over $\F$ computing $f_n$, denoted $\size_{\F}(f_n)$ is bounded by $\poly(n)$. \end{definition}

 Note that polynomials of degree $\exp(n)$ can be computed by circuits of size $\poly(n)$ by repeated squaring.
 Such families are not in $\VP$ due to the degree restriction in its definition.
-There are good reasons for imposing this restriction~\cite{Gro2013}.
-We will also encounter small circuits of high degree in \Cref{subsec:high-deg-ckts}.
+There are good reasons for imposing this restriction~\cite{Val1979,Gro2013}.
+As mentioned earlier, we will also discuss small circuits of high degree in \Cref{subsec:high-deg-ckts}.
 The main result of this section is the closure of $\VP$ under taking factors.

-Over characteristic zero, we can without loss of generality assume that $f = g^e\cdot h$, where $g$ and $h$ are co-prime and $e \geq 1$.
+Over characteristic zero, we can without loss of generality assume that $f = g^e\cdot h$, where $g$ and $h$ are coprime and $e \geq 1$.
 The special case of $h=1$ can be handled as before using \Cref{eq:vp-closure-special}.